 New York Drug Laws

-First, we are not attorneys and can not provide specific advice on the New York Drug Laws And Regulations.
+First, we are not attorneys and can not provide legal advice on New York Drug Laws And Regulations.
 This can only be done with an Attorney.
-It is very important you seek professional advice skilled with the ins and outs of local New York drug laws and those drug laws specific to your location in New York.
+It is very important you seek professional advice skilled with the ins and outs of New York drug laws and those drug laws specific to your location in New York.
 You need to make the choice of when and were to see legal advice.

 There Are Four Major Drug Tests Given In New York.